lucasherediadv/scr/file_integrity_checker/README.md

 # File integrity checker

-Check the integrity of a file based on the hash provided by the file source.
+Check the integrity of a file based on their provided hash.
+By comparing the calculated hash with the expected hash, you can ensure that files have not been tampered with.

 # How to use